Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Networking is a dance of giving and getting.
 Networkers who participate only to get are usually obvious and are usually gone quickly.
 On the opposite side of the spectrum, network members who give too much (for example, volunteering for every possible committee) are also gone quickly due to burnout.

-Decide how much time, effort and dollars you can and are willing to invest in each particular network in order to achieve your business goals while providing support for fellow members.
+Decide how much time, effort, and money you can and are willing to invest in each particular network in order to achieve your business goals while providing support for fellow members.
 Remember that the goal is mutual support.

 Support can take the form of: